 Our business, prospects, financial condition or operating results could be materially adversely affected by any of the risks described below, as well as other risks not currently known to us or that we currently deem immaterial.
 You should carefully consider these risks before making an investment decision.
 The trading price of our common stock could decline due to any of these risks and you may lose all or part of your investment.
-In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-Q. Risks Related to Our Product Candidates and Operations development and commercialization of our lead product candidate, OMS103HP, for use during arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery as well as arthroscopic meniscectomy surgery.
-We have not yet obtained regulatory approval to market this product candidate for ACL reconstruction surgery, arthroscopic meniscectomy surgery or any other indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize this product candidate successfully.
-If OMS103HP does not receive regulatory approval for ACL reconstruction surgery or arthroscopic meniscectomy surgery, or if it is not successfully commercialized for one or both uses, we may not be able to generate revenue, become profitable, fund the development of our other product candidates or preclinical development programs or continue our operations.
-We do not know whether our clinical trials for OMS103HP will be completed on schedule or result in regulatory approval or in a marketable product.
-If
+In assessing the risks described below, you should also refer to the other information contained in this Quarterly Report on Form 10-Q.

+Risks Related to Our Product Candidates and Operations

-Our success largely depends on the success of our lead PharmacoSurgery ^{im} product candidate, OMS103HP, and we cannot be certain that it will receive regulatory approval or be successfully commercialized.
+Our success largely depends on the success of our lead PharmacoSurgery $^{\text{TM}}$ product candidate, OMS103HP, and we cannot be certain that it will receive regulatory approval or be successfully commercialized.
 If we are unable to commercialize OMS103HP, or experience significant delays in doing so, our business will be materially harmed.